-With more airlines resuming service and constant upgrades at our airports, it is increasingly easy to meet in Orlando.
+With new routes and constant upgrades at our airports, it is increasingly easy to meet in Orlando.

-If your organization is ready to travel for business again or already doing it, you’ll be glad to know that many of the biggest airlines have resumed service to Orlando or are scheduled to do so in the near future.
+Organizations that travel to Orlando for business will be glad to know that many of the biggest routes to Orlando have resumed service and new ones are constantly being announced.
 What’s more, upgrades at Orlando International Airport (MCO) and Orlando Sanford International Airport (SFB) continue to improve our already impressive airlift, all while keeping safety front and center.
 And now, you can be among the first passengers in the world to experience MCO’s all-new, state-of-the-art Terminal C, aka the South Terminal Complex.
 We look forward to hosting you again soon.

 Airline Updates at Orlando International Airport